Rephasing invariant formulae for CP phases in general parameterizations of flavor mixing matrix and exact sum rules with unitarity triangles: Rephasing invariant formulae for CP phases in general parameterizations of flavor mixing matrix

 Here, in each of these parameterizations, a row $\alpha$ and a column $i$ have trivial phases, $V_{\alpha j}, V_{\beta i} \in \mathbb{R}$.
 The notation $V^{(\alpha i)}$ and $\delta^{(\alpha i)}$ distinguish the corresponding matrix and CP phase.
 More explicitly, the conditions are

 Since there is a duplication for the element $V_{\alpha i}^{(\alpha i)}$, there are effectively five independent conditions, and the phase $\pi$ appears either zero or two times.
-Finally, if the Majorana phases are omitted,
+As the final condition, the argument of the determinant is

-In other words, the phase structure of these parameterizations $V^{(\alpha i)}$ is specified by these six conditions.
-Since the resulting CP phases are manifestly rephasing invariant, this construction remains valid even in the presence of Majorana phases for leptons.
+In other words, the phase structures of these parameterizations $V^{(\alpha i)}$ are specified by these six conditions.

-Let us consider transforming a mixing matrix $V$ in an arbitrary basis into one of these parameterizations $V^{(\alpha i)}$.
-Suppose that unphysical phases are removed by general phase transformations:
+Let us consider transforming the mixing matrix $V$ in an arbitrary basis into one of these parameterizations $V^{(\alpha i)}$.
+Suppose that general rephasing transformations remove unphysical phases as

 where $(\Psi_{L})_{\alpha\beta} = e^{i \gamma_{L \alpha}} \delta_{\alpha \beta}$ and $(\Psi_{R})_{ij} = e^{i \gamma_{R i}} \delta_{ij}$ are diagonal phase matrices.
 The inverse transformation from $V^{(\alpha i)} $ to the original matrix $V$ is given by